qqdipps/string_reverse/README.md

 ## Exercise
 * Design and implement a method to reverse a string *in place*.
 For example, if the method is called with input parameter of "Lovelace", the method should update the input string object to have the value "ecalevoL".
 * Share and explain the time and space complexities for your solution.
-* At minimum, your implementation to should pass the basic tests.
+* At minimum, your implementation should pass the basic tests.
 **Note**: Do not use Ruby provided functionality for `.reverse` and `.reverse!`.
 You may use `.length`.